POACH3/JankyEncryptionStandard/Encrypt/README.md

 I have no doubt that I am checking for primes in the most inefficient way possible...

 Currently this generates primes of up to 10 digits long, which can create 64-bit RSA keys.
-Due to checking numbers longer than 10 digits for primality taking an excessive amount of time, I will have to reevaluate how I am checking or consider creating a table of primes to look up primality.
+Due to checking numbers longer than 10 digits for primality taking an excessive amount of time, I will have to reevaluate how I am checking, consider creating a table of primes to look up primality, but more than likely implement a probabilistic way to generate primes like Miller-Rabin.

+# AES
+Not yet functional.